 Russian Customs data does not separate GE products from non-GE products.
-However, most corn and soybeans imported into Russia, as well as products produced from imported corn and soybeans, may contain GE crops and GE ingredients in amounts that do not exceed Russian and the EAEU GE presence requirements (For more information see section LEGISLATION AND REGULATIOS and paragraph LOW LEVEL PRESENCE (LLP) POLICY in PART B of this report).
+However, most corn and soybeans imported into Russia, as well as products produced from imported corn and soybeans, may contain GE crops and GE ingredients in amounts that do not exceed Russian and the EAEU GE presence requirements (For more information see section LEGISLATION AND REGULATIONS and paragraph LOW LEVEL PRESENCE (LLP) POLICY in PART B of this report).

-On June 30, 2017, President Putin signed decree No. 293 extending Russia's ban on the import of agricultural products from the countries that applied economic sanctions against Russia from the United States, Canada, the European Union, Australia, Norway, Ukraine, Albania, Montenegro, Iceland, and Lichtenstein including the United States, until the end of 2018.
-The Government issued decree No. 790 of July 4, 2017, implementing the decree of the President without any changes to the lists of covered countries or products.
-(RS1741 Russia Extended Food Import Ban through End 2018).
+On July 12, 2018, President Putin signed decree No. 420 extending Russia's ban on the import of agricultural products from the countries that applied economic sanctions against Russia, including the United States, until the end of 2019 (FAS GAIN Report).
+The Government issued decree No. 816 of July 12, 2018, implementing the decree of the President without any changes to the lists of covered countries or products.
+Soybeans, soybean meal, and corn are not on the list of banned products.
+For the current list of banned products, please see RS1754 Russia Expands Food Import Ban to Swine and By-Products.

-Imports of corn, soybeans, or products thereof, are not covered by this ban.
-However, since February 15, 2016, Russia temporarily banned imports of corn (HS code 1005), planting seeds of sweet corn (HS code 071290 110 0) and soybeans (HS code 1201) from the U.S. based on reported findings of regulated weeds in these imported crops.
+While imports of corn, soybeans, or products thereof, are not covered by this ban, since February 15, 2016, Russia temporarily banned imports of corn (HS code 1005), planting seeds of sweet corn (HS code 071290 110 0) and soybeans (HS code 1201) from the United States based on reported findings of regulated weeds in these imported crops.
 In fall 2016, imports of soybeans nearly came to a halt.
 (More in paragraph STACKED or PYRAMID EVENT APPROVALS in PART B of this report).

 Table 2.
-Russia: Imports of products that may contain GE ingredients, CY 2012-2016 and Jan-Sept.
-2017 compared with Jan-Sept.
-2016, metric tons (MT)
+Russia: Imports of products that may contain GE ingredients, CY 2013-2017 and Jan.-July 2018 compared with Jan.-July 2017, metric tons (MT)